Tmj Disorders Northridge Advanced Dentistry

 What is the procedure of diagnosis for TMJ disorders at Northridge Advanced Dentistry?

 After going through these exercises, they might be able to give an accurate prognosis of the state of your teeth and determine what needs to be done beyond this.
-If Dr Isaac Kashani and Dr Dani Benyaminy determine that these is indeed some problem with your teeth, they might recommend a dental scan or X ray of your teeth and jaw, and in some cases, a complete CT scan to obtain detailed and sharp images of your jaw.
+If Dr Isaac Kashani determine that these is indeed some problem with your teeth, they might recommend a dental scan or X ray of your teeth and jaw, and in some cases, a complete CT scan to obtain detailed and sharp images of your jaw.
 In some cases, they may also need to perform an MRI to reveal problems with the discs in the jaw or the soft tissues surrounding the teeth.

 Treating TMJ disorders at Northridge Advanced Dentistry